 The Catenaccio or The Chain System in football is an ultra-defensive football tactic, aimed at shutting down the opposition defensively and then catching them on the break as they try their best to find a breakthrough.
-In Italian, the term Catenaccio means ‘door bolt’ and the system in football relies heavily on a highly organized as well as extremely effective and efficient backline of the defense that focuses mainly on nullifying the attacks of the opponents and prevent them from creating goal scoring opportunities.
+In Italian, the term Catenaccio means ‘door bolt’ and the system in football relies heavily on a highly organized as well as extremely effective and efficient backline of the defense that focuses mainly on nullifying the attacks of the opponents and preventing them from creating goal-scoring opportunities.

 The system, largely employed by the Italian national football team, was implemented and made famous by Helenio Herrera, a manager of Franco-Argentine descent with the Italian club side Inter Milan in the 1960s to grind out results, usually 1-0, 2-0 or 2-1 wins.
-Herrera got his inspiration in coming up with the system from the Verrou system (meaning chain or door bolt in French) that was invented by a relatively unknown Austrian manager named Karl Rappan.
-When he was appointed as the manager of the Switzerland national football team in the early 1930s through to the 1940s, he employed the system, and deployed a sweeper back called the Verrouilleur who played a highly defensive game and was positioned just ahead of the goalkeeper, providing additional cover for him.
+Herrera got his inspiration in coming up with the system from the Verrou system (meaning chain or door bolt in French) which was invented by a relatively unknown Austrian manager named Karl Rappan.
+When he was appointed as the manager of the Switzerland national football team in the early 1930s through to the 1940s, he employed the system and deployed a sweeper back called the Verrouilleur who played a highly defensive game and was positioned just ahead of the goalkeeper, providing additional cover for him.

-Herrera used 5 defenders in his version, with four of the defenders man marking the front 4 of the opposition side and the libero was used for further protection.
-This defensive approach won Inter Milan the European Cup in 1964 and 1965 as well as the FIFA World Cup for Italy in 1982, when they beat much fancied oppositions to the title.
+Herrera used 5 defenders in his version, with four of the defenders man-marking the front 4 of the opposition side and the libero was used for further protection.
+This defensive approach won Inter Milan the European Cup in 1964 and 1965 as well as the FIFA World Cup for Italy in 1982, when they beat much-fancied oppositions to the title.